Impa10r/peerswap-web/README.md

 By default, it will listen on [localhost:8088](localhost:8088).
 This port can be changed in ~/.peerswap/pswebconf.json.

-Once opened the Web UI, set the Links on the Config page whether you run in on testnet or mainnet.
+Once opened the Web UI, set the Links on the Config page whether you run it on testnet or mainnet.

 ## Update
-When a new version comes out just build the app again and restart:
+When a new version comes out, just build the app again and restart:

 ```bash
 git clone https://github.com/Impa10r/peerswap-web && \